 |FNSFMK505A||Comply with financial services legislation and industry codes of practice|

 Please note: the table represents sample units of competency and order of delivery.
-While the core units will always be delivered for this qualification, the elective units are subject to change as per the Training Package guidelines and the order of delivery may vary.
+While the core subjects will always be delivered for this qualification, the electives are subject to change as per the Training Package guidelines and the order of delivery may vary.

 A student must achieve Competent in all subjects to be deemed Competent for the Qualification.